Color Blocking DIY

-The first step is to sketch out your room so you can have a big picture look at the project.
-Next, decide what wall will be the focal point of the room and draw out a rough placement for your color blocks.
-Be sure to note the height and width of the feature wall.
-A total of four blocks is a good number to go with.
+The first step is to sketch out your room.
+Next, decide what wall will be the focal point of the room and draw out a rough placement for your four color blocks.
 Finally, determine the size for each block and write it down on your sketch.

 2. Choosing a Color Palette

 Start by determining the colors for your walls and then choose your accents.
-The main wall where the color blocks are positioned will be the focal point of the room and should feature the strongest color and allow enough contrast for your blocks to stand out.
+The main wall where the color blocks are positioned will be the focal point of the room and should feature the strongest color.
 Next, chose the colors for your blocks.

 3. Purchasing Fabric and Wood Supplies